Confirmation and Refutation of Lyman Continuum Leakers at $z\sim3$ with JWST NIRSpec/IFU: JWST DATA PROCESSING DETAILS

 Despite the carefully tuned pipeline processing described above, there remain unrecognized contaminants, such as incompletely removed snowballs.
 To address this, we visually inspected the secondary data products and manually masked the affected regions, ensuring that these contaminants do not impact our scientific objectives (see Figure~\ref{fig:data_processing}).

-As discussed in \citet{Fujimoto_2025}, we similarly find that the \texttt{ERR} extension of the Level~3 data products require rescaling.
+As discussed in \citet{Fujimoto_2025}, we similarly find that the \texttt{ERR} extension of the Level~3 data products requires rescaling, because the 1$\sigma$ noise level estimated from the background regions in each science cube frame is inconsistent with the median value of the corresponding frame in the pipeline-generated error cube.
+In particular, the noise values provided in the \texttt{ERR} cube appear to be systematically underestimated.
 Following the procedure described in \citet{Fujimoto_2025}, we apply a correction to the error arrays, with rescaling factors ranging from 1.2 to 1.3.
 In addition, we find that the master background subtraction slightly over-subtracts the background.
 We apply a median background correction to each individual frame, ensuring the reliability of the extracted spectral information.